 Select a Live Photo in Photos, then: File>Export>Export Unmodified Original.
 This will export two files, one still image and one video of the few seconds captured, with sound.

-I suggest creating a separate folder for these and periodically reviewing them to see if they are worth keeping long-term.
-They take up more space and if you find yourself either running out of storage in your iCloud or having to buy more, these files are contributing to that.
+You can create a separate folder for these and review them to see if they are worth keeping long-term.
+The reason- they take up more space.
 Keep this in mind as the year progresses and you contribute to your photo collection.
-This is why it’s important to edit your photos on a regular basis.
+This is why it’s important to edit your photos regularly.
 My photo organizer mantra is, “Save the best, delete the rest” (unless you are happy to pay for more storage space!)

 Subjects to avoid with Live Photos

-You may be inspired by a menu at a restaurant, so you take a photo and text it to a friend.
+Let’s say you love the offerings on a menu at a local restaurant, so you take a photo and text it to a friend.
 Be sure you are not taking a Live Photo.
-The same holds true with photos taken of documents or receipts.
+The same holds with photos taken of documents or receipts.
 Why is this bad?
-A) It’s not that interesting to have a photo that moves of a receipt, and B) You’re taking up more memory than is necessary on your phone and in your iCloud.
-Be sure Live Photos is turned off when taking photos where it doesn’t benefit the subject!

-Another issue to remember is that burst mode and HDR files also take up a fair share of storage space, so pay attention to these files as well.
-A quick aside about burst photos: I love shooting them and creating quick gifs and flip books.
+Another issue to remember is that burst mode and HDR files also take up a fair share of storage space.
+You will want to pay attention to these files as well.

 What to use the Live Photos option for

-Live Photos can also work nicely for capturing small snippets of sound and movement like ocean waves, fireworks, birds flying and singing, etc. Emil Pakarklis has more excellent suggestions at his iPhone Photography School site if you want to explore the range of options that this photo mode offers.
+Live Photos can also work well for capturing small snippets of sound and movement.
+For example – ocean waves, fireworks, birds flying and singing, and so on.
+Emil Pakarklis has excellent suggestions at his iPhone Photography School.
+This is a great place to explore the range of options that this photo mode offers.